MarsLyceum/nexus-api/README.md

-# hephaestus_api
+# peeps_api

-The backend API for Hephaestus.
+The backend API for Peeps.

+## Docker

+On Windows Docker takes up a lot of space so periodically you have to clear the space by first pruning the volumes with `docker system prune -a --volumes` and then shrinking the docker wsl hard drive with `Optimize-VHD -Path "$env:LOCALAPPDATA\Docker\wsl\disk\docker_data.vhdx" -Mode Full`.

 ## Required Development Tools

 -   Python 3 for build and deploy scripts
 -   Terraform
 -   GCloud CLI
 -   Docker
 -   PostgreSQL for local DB config if you want to run it locally
 -   pnpm package manager
 -   Poetry Python package manager
 -   The following Python packages:
     -   google-cloud-functions
     -   google-cloud-deploy
     -   google-auth
     -   python-dotenv
     -   types-protobuf
     -   google-cloud-api-gateway
     -   google-cloud-storage
     -   google-cloud-run
     -   docker
     -   setuptools
     -   gcp-microservice-management (our custom package)

 ## DB